Investigating Long-term Training for Remote Sensing Object Detection: Experiments

-\textbf{FLOPs (FLoating point OPerations)} is adopted to measure the efficiency of the training scheme on various hardware platforms by counting the number of unit operations in each network layer.
-Typically, most papers calculate FLOPs based solely on the one forward pass with a batch size of 1.
+\textbf{FLOPs (FLoating point OPerations)} refers to the total number of floating-point operations performed by a model during training or inference.
+It represents the computational cost of a model.
+Matrix multiplications and additions contribute to the FLOPs count during input propagation through the model.
+Typically, FLOPs are calculated based solely on the one forward pass with a batch size of 1 \cite{johnson2018rethinking}.